 NIIT, IRMAA, RMDs: Why Taxes Work Better as a Multi-year Plan

-See the whole income stack
+See the whole income stack before you act

 Why one‑year tax plays can backfire